CT Scan (Computed Tomography Scan)

 • Diagnose and track infectious or inflammatory disorders

-CT can also check blood vessels throughout the body.
-With CT, it is possible to retrieve detailed pictures of the heart and blood vessels in children, even newborn infants.
+CT can also check blood vessels throughout the body using a special test called an angiogram.
+With CT, it is possible to retrieve detailed pictures of the heart and tiny heart vessels in children and newborn infants.

 What type of CT scan machine does CHOC use?

 CHOC is proud to offer our patients the very latest in CT technology.
-Our scanners deliver low doses of radiation so quickly, that repeat scans are rarely needed.
+Our scanner delivers the lowest radiation dose possible.
+It scans so quickly, that repeat scans and sedation are rarely needed.
 In fact, other hospitals have begun transporting newborns to CHOC for imaging because of these capabilities.
 This state-of-the-art machine is only found in a handful of children’s hospitals throughout the United States.

 Our flash CT scan machine: